comrade-coop/apocryph-dao/CONTRIBUTING.md

 - well defined **acceptance criteria**
 - **story points** as part of the issue description

-The story points gives notation on the complexity of the issue and can be indicative for the estimates time duration.
+The story points gives notation on the complexity of the issue and can be indicative for the estimated time duration.
 The guidance for assigning story points is the following:
 - **1** and **2** story points are reserved for minor tasks that take less than **4 hours**;
 - **3** points are reserved for tasks that will likely take **a day**;
 - **5** points are for tasks that will take at least a day, but no more than **two days**;